Lebanon Public Library

 Lebanon Civic Center Site Plan

-Watercolor sketch of a single story library
+Watercolor sketch of a one-story library surrounded by trees

 Main Entry Approach